What if you are in Codependent Relationship?

-In her book Eat Pray Love writer Elizabeth Gilbert speaks about her psychologist friend who was involved with counseling of Cambodian refugees.
+In her book, Eat Pray Love writer Elizabeth Gilbert speaks about her psychologist friend who was involved with counseling of Cambodian refugees.
 This task was a serious one and also a daunting one.
 She discovered that those people who had been through traumatic experiences through the course of their journey wanted to speak only about their relationships.

 There are so many things that can make us happy or sad but not as much as our relationships.
-They at times pose biggest challenges and also become the cause of greatest happiness.
-When viewed from spiritual perspective they are like assignments that life puts forth to us.
+They at times pose the biggest challenges and also become the cause of greatest happiness.
+When viewed from the spiritual perspective they are like assignments that life puts forth to us.
 They create circumstances that are like opportunities that help us see those areas clearly which need healing.
-These situations arise in context of our relationship with others which offer the opportunity to understand our behavioral patterns, our triggers and blocks.
+These situations arise in the context of our relationship with others which offer the opportunity to understand our behavioral patterns, our triggers, and blocks.

 We can’t feel happiness or contentment without them.
 We can’t even feel complete in their absence.
 This in fact, prevents us from understanding our own potential and bring out our best selves.
 When we cannot grow personally, we cannot be better individuals, and thus, we limit our ability to bring positivity to the relationship.

 Despite being in a codependent relationship, we are hardly able to understand that we are enacting patterns that relate to such a relationship.
 This is because we have been raised believing in certain myths as to how relationships work, especially, the ones in which we are romantically involved.
-Most of these wrong beliefs nurture codependency
+Most of these wrong beliefs nurture codependency.

-When do we realize that we are living in a codependent relationship?
-People may live that way for years and still not know, until they are faced by reality that is brought usually by circumstances that sets them apart from the other person.
-It could be a break up or death or anything.
+People may live that way for years and still not know until they are faced by reality that is brought usually by circumstances that set them apart from the other person.
+It could be a break-up or death or anything.
 That is when fear of being alone the insecurity of being left out and hopelessness rises to the surface and we are able to see them clearly.

 A kind of emptiness creeps in, for we no longer have that outside source of love and attention that we depended upon so badly.
-Long ago in the relationship we had made someone the center of our universe, the ultimate source of love and happiness.
+Long ago in the relationship, we had made someone the center of our universe, the ultimate source of love and happiness.
 When that center of our universe vanishes, we are left struggling to find something to cling to.
 We are left so helpless.
 And that is when we realize we had been in a codependent relationship.

 But, you cannot undo your past.
-You can certainly give yourself another chance to deal your life differently.
+You can certainly give yourself another chance to deal with your life differently.
 There are always better ways that can lead us to self-awakening, that let us make drastic changes to our being.
 Walking on the spiritual path, one can do this.
-It begins with changing the relationship one shares with their own selves.
+It begins with changing the relationship one share with their own selves.
 The first step in this journey of self-awakening is identifying what involved me in a codependent relationship.
 Why I was driven by fear and that my relationship was not love.